-- 1. Click on the example project PSoC Rocks from Kits and Solutions present on the Startup page of the PSoC Creator. - 2.
-Make a folder in the desired location and click OK. - 3.
-Project opens up in the PSoC Creator and gets saved in that folder. - 4.
-Build the project to generate the .hex file.
+- 1. Click on the PSoC Rocks code example from Examples and Kits > Kits on the Start Page of PSoC Creator. - 2.
+Create a folder in the desired location and click OK. - 3.
+The project opens up in PSoC Creator and is saved in that folder. - 4.
+Build the project to generate the.hex file.